-If you or someone you love is ready to get help, look for a treatment center that utilizes evidence-based therapies, has comprehensive and compassionate care, and is able to effectively address any co-occurring disorders that might exist.
-Futures knows that there are multiple pathways to recovery and offer program options to serve the needs of individuals with varying treatment needs.
+If you or someone you love is ready to get help, look for treatment providers that utilize evidence-based therapies, have comprehensive and compassionate mental health care, and are able to effectively address any co-occurring disorders that might exist.
+Futures knows that there are multiple pathways to recovery and offer a variety of addiction and mental health program options to serve the needs of individuals with varying treatment needs.

 There’s no doubt that when it comes to asking for help and seeking treatment for an addiction issue it can be hard.
 In addition to these barriers, there are others specific to each person who deep down may want to get help.

 It’s important to know that many others have been in the same place you are right now—you are not alone.
 These people have taken that first brave step and many now live abundant, happy, and healthy lives in recovery.
 You can too.

 If you are ready to get help and begin a life in peace and joy, Futures is here for you.
 Contact us confidentially online or by phone at 561-475-1804.